sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**
+1.0.08.01-beta
+- Fix for rate cooldown spamming chat on every message

+1.0.08-beta
+- Added a way to disable storing of user currency allowing commands to only be executed by cheering the exact amount with '!' in front of the cheer
+- Fixed bug with blerp integration where if a user sends a blerp and then 1 bit, it will deduct that bit
+- Adjusted chat settings layout for readability

 1.0.07
 - Fixed error in how blerp integration reads the twitch message.
 Should properly work now!